signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 If binaries already exist you will have to confirm overwriting the old ones.
 {% endhint %}

-Confirm binaries are in ada $PATH.
+Confirm binaries are in $USER's $PATH.

 ```bash
 cardano-node version